mateuszjurewicz/notes_public/notes/English Vocabulary.md

 expressed in a vulgar or coarse manner.
 Sometimes also slanderous, defamatory.
 - `self-possessed`
 calm and having a self-assured command of one's faculties, feelings and behavior.
+- `seminal`
+strongly influential to later developments (of a work of art).
 - `septum`
 the middle barier between nostrils.
 Not be confused with `philtrum`, which is cleft above lips.
 - `shofar`